-D.2) Accelerated Death Benefit
+D.3) Accelerated Death Benefit

 If the product applied for includes an accelerated death benefit, the application must include the disclosures required by Section 3230(a) and Regulation 143.
+See the Accelerated Payment of Death Benefit Outline for additional guidance on requirements for accelerated death benefits.

-D.3) Waiver of Specified Premium
+D.4) Waiver of Specified Premium

 If a flexible premium product applied for includes a waiver of specified premium in the event of disability, notice must be provided with or in the application that the policy may lapse despite this benefit.
-If the notice is separately provided at the time of application it must be submitted for approval as a separate form.
+If the notice is separately provided at the time of application, it must be submitted for approval as a separate form.

-D.4) Indeterminate Premium
+D.5) Indeterminate Premium